Exploring and Enhancing Placement of IDS in RPL: A Federated Learning-based Approach: IDS Architectures

 \subsection{Central ID with Global Information (CIDwG)}

 In this architecture, the IDS node is also placed in a central node.
 However, other nodes might participate in intrusion detection by forwarding some features extracted from their local traffic.
 Hence, the central IDS node, who makes the decision, has richer information about the network.
 However, the single point of failure is still a major handicap of this approach.
-In addition, this approach \textit{i}) results in an increase in communication cost as the extracted local features are periodically sent to a central ID node, \textit{ii}) reduces the average lifetime of the network, and finally \textit{iii}) requires nodes to have larger memory size as the features are periodically extracted at the participating nodes.
+In addition, this approach results in an increase in communication cost as the extracted local features are periodically sent to a central ID node and reduces the average lifetime of the network.